PedroCristo/README-TEST/README.md

 ### Content

-- All food recipies were taken from [BBC Goodfood](https://www.bbcgoodfood.com/recipes)
+- All the products content were taken from [Amazon](https://www.amazon.com/)
-- The images were taken from [Unsplash](https://unsplash.com/)
+- The images were taken from [Aliexpress](https://www.aliexpress.com/)
-- The Tasty Blog logos and favicon are my own designed and build
+- The Watches & Clocks logos and favicon are my own designed and build

 ### Information Sources / Resources